 In January 2020, a Fedex truck was involved in what has been described as the worst accident in decades.
 Although the Fedex tractor trailer involved did not cause the crash, simply through its massive presence it played a role in the death of 5 people and the injury of 60 more.

-Although commercial trucks only make up about 5 percent of the vehicles on American roads, they account for 11 percent of vehicle fatalities.
-This makes sense when you realize that trucks weigh up to 80,000 pounds — 20 times more than the average sedan!
+Although commercial trucks only make up about 4 percent of all registered vehicles on American roads, they account for 10 percent of vehicle fatalities.
+This makes sense when you realize that trucks can weigh up to 80,000 pounds — 20 times more than the average sedan!

-So when trucks hit snags in their schedule, or have been on the road for more hours than they are legally allowed in order to hit their targets, they comprise a threat to all other drivers on the road, a threat that continues to take its share of lives.
+So when trucks hit snags in their schedule, or have been on the road for more hours than they are legally allowed in order to hit their targets, they comprise a threat to all other drivers on the road, a threat that continues to take its share of lives year after year.

 Source: Pxhere.com, photographer Vincent Desjardins, shared under Creative Commons Zero license